bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 * **Nightly Rust Compiler**: Gives access to the latest performance improvements and "unstable" optimizations.
 Note that Bevy can still be compiled on stable Rust if that is a requirement for you.
 * **Generic Sharing**: Allows crates to share monomorphized generic code instead of duplicating it.
 In some cases this allows us to "precompile" generic code so it doesn't affect iterative compiles.

 To enable fast compiles, install the nightly rust compiler and LLD.
-Then just copy [this file](https://github.com/bevyengine/bevy/blob/master/.cargo/config_fast_builds) to `YOUR_CRATE/.cargo/config`
+Then copy [this file](https://github.com/bevyengine/bevy/blob/master/.cargo/config_fast_builds) to `YOUR_WORKSPACE/.cargo/config`

 ### Current Limitations and Future Improvements